korayyenal/korayyenal/README.md

 - 👯 I’m looking to collaborate on ML projects with applications in music, cinema, or video games.
 - ⚡ Fun fact: My name means "coral reef" in French and "red moon" in Turkish.
 - 💬 Ask me anything about _traveling_.
-I've been to 25 countries and I lived in four cities (Istanbul, Houston, Lisbon, and Montréal).
+I've lived in four cities (Istanbul, Houston, Lisbon, and Montréal) and hitchiked across the BC.
 - 📫 Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/koray-yenal/) or via my [email](mailto:koray.yenal@hec.ca).

 ## 🔗 Let's Connect!